Class TCastleTransform

 Published property Exists: Boolean read FExists write SetExists default true;

-Is this object visible and colliding.
+Is this object (and all children) visible and colliding.
 Setting this to False makes this object non-existing, just as if removing the object from parent would do.

 Non-existing object implies also that all children are non-existing.
 Behaviors on non-existing objects should also stop working, e.g. physics engine should ignore bodies / colliders attached to non-existing objects, and (TODO) TCastleSoundsource should not play when attached to non-existing object.